georgerennie/blog/_posts/2024-09-25-clock-gating.md

 the register file may look like this, or memory mapped control registers.
-An important thing to note is that often a number of these structures share the same enable (for example, if you have a 32-bit control register that can be written from a bus, each of the 32 flops it is made of has the same enable signal), or the same input signal (for example, if you have two different control registers that are written from the same bus, the LSB of each control register has the LSB of the bus's data wire as their input).
+An important thing to note is that often a number of these structures share the same enable (for example, if you have a 32-bit control register that can be written from a bus, each of the 32 flip-flops it is made of has the same enable signal), or the same input signal (for example, if you have two different control registers that are written from the same bus, the LSB of each control register has the LSB of the bus's data wire as their input).

 But we can optimise these designs!
-Even when the value doesn't change, toggling the clock input every cycle uses some amount of dynamic power consumption, and actually we only need to trigger the DFF's clock input when the enable is high, at any other time we know the value is going to stay the same.
+Even when the value doesn't change, toggling the clock input every cycle uses some amount of dynamic power consumption, and actually we only need to trigger the flip-flop's clock input when the enable is high, at any other time we know the value is going to stay the same.
 To do this, we can gate the clock input, so that it only ever toggles when enable is high.
 This can be done with something like the following verilog:

 ```verilog